Adding a USB Camera

 tip

-- Camera IDs vary in the system; we only need to determine the ID that will not change
+- Camera IDs can vary across systems.
+We need to identify the persistent ID that does not change.

 -

-Locate the configuration file in Fluidd and open
+In Fluidd, locate the configuration file and open

 Find